-Ankle boots are a year-round fashion-girl favorite and an undisputed staple in winter months, and while it's easy to pair your go-tos with skinny jeans, there are plenty of other ways to work with them.
+Ankle boots are a year-round fashion-girl favorite and an undisputed staple in colder months, and while it's easy to pair your go-tos with skinny jeans, there are plenty of other ways to work with them.
 Although skinny jeans will never go out of style, we've been seeing a different style taking over lately: cropped pants with booties.

 Style Tip: Bright white ankle boots make a statement with light-wash denim.
 You're guaranteed to stand out in this look.

 Topshop Raw Hem Crop Straight Leg Jeans ($75)